thoughtworks/HeartBeat/docs/src/pages/en/dev-center/flow-diagrams.md

     :get buildInfos by deploymentEnv.id;
     partition "Generate deploymentCsvData "{
       partition "filter buildInfos "{
-        :convert each buildInfo to deployInfo;
+        :convert buildInfo where name is step.name and buildInfo.state is passed/failed to deployInfo;
         if(check if the commitId in deployInfo is not empty) then (yes) :return buildInfos;
         endif
       }
       :iterate over buildInfos;
-        :convert each buildInfo to deployInfo;
+        :convert buildInfo where name is step.name and buildInfo.state is passed/failed to deployInfo;
         :output buildInfo, deployInfo/
         :get jobFinishTime through deployInfo.jobFinishTime;
         :get pipelineStartTime through deployInfo.pipelineCreateTime;